 The quickest way to create a prototype is to add a Link between two Artboards .
 You can add Links from any layer to any Artboard.

-You can choose to link to a previous Artboard or to any other Artboard in your document when you add a Link — the latter option is especially useful for complex documents.
-Both of these options are available when you select multiple Artboards, so you can link multiple Artboards at the same time.
+You can choose to Link to a previous Artboard or to any other Artboard in your document when you add a Link — the latter option is especially useful for complex documents.
+Both of these options are available when you select multiple Artboards, so you can Link multiple Artboards at the same time.

-Note: The option to select multiple Artboards and add links to all simultaneously is only available in version 87 of the Mac app and above.
+Note: The option to select multiple Artboards and add Links to all simultaneously is only available in version 87 of the Mac app and above.

-Automatically linking Artboards
+Automatically Linking Artboards

-Once the link is created, it will update automatically if you switch the order of your Artboards.
+Once the Link is created, it will update automatically if you switch the order of your Artboards.

 Select “Previous Artboard” in the Target drop-down menu, to tell the Mac app to return to whichever Artboard you were previewing before the current one.
 This is helpful when you have lots of Links leading to a single Artboard.

-How to remove a Link
+Removing a Link

-How to use Links with Symbols
+Using Links with Symbols

 If you include a Link as part of a Symbol, you can reuse that same Symbol but individually override its Link’s target.
 You can also override the Link’s target to “None” if you don’t want it to link to another Artboard.
 The overrides appear in the DESIGN tab of the Inspector.